Top 10 universities in France

 Best universities in Australia

 Best universities in Canada

-Universities in Paris take the top four spots, but institutions in Lyon, Marseilles, Grenoble and Bordeaux also feature in the top 10.
+Universities in Paris take the top five spots, but institutions in Lyon, Marseille and Montpellier also feature in the top 10.

 The best university in France is Paris Sciences et Lettres – PSL Research University Paris, a collegiate university formed of 25 research and higher education institutions in the Paris area and three national research institutions.